Blacksuan19/Dotfiles/README.md

 - `bash once.sh` if on a clean install.
 - set plasma themes.
 - select `split beauty` layout for latte dock.
-- import kwin rules and shortcuts from plasma settings
+- import kwin rules and shortcuts under the `plasma` folder

 ## Plasma Extras

-to achinve an exact replica of this setup there are some plasma settings that need to be tweaked
+To achieve an exact replica of this setup there are some plasma settings that need to be tweaked

 - enable snap helper, desktop grid and desktop overview from desktop effects